kkman021/LearnPortal/EdgeSync/library/PeripheralAccess/Watchdog.md

 ## Watchdog Timer

-This section explains how to control the hardware watchdog timer using the EdgeSync SDK.
+This section explains how to control the hardware watchdog timer using the EdgeSync Device Library.

 ### Monitoring & Diagnostics